 Except, when it comes to the preferences of which tools or technology someone wants to build something with, in their own time, can you really be wrong?

 There’s a stereotype held about people in tech, that we’re all that super nerdy person who struggles socially, can’t talk to people, and hide all day in the basement programming.
 And that somehow, this is excusable if you’re really good at writing code.
 But is it?
 If you’re writing code for people to use, and you’re working on it with people, not having people skills isn’t really an option.
 Much like technical skills, it isn’t an innate quality - you can work on improving your people skills, much like you can your tech skills.

 If you take anything at all from my post, hopefully it’s this; if you really must say something, and you really feel like someone made the wrong choice, maybe think about your phrasing.
 Eg

 Hey!
 Nice work.
-I was curious though, why'd you pick <tech> over <other tech>?
+I was curious though, why’d you pick over ?